 Today, when a new student comes on campus, it is understood that everything is foreign to them.
 Many of those students resort to some of the negative behaviors that got them adjudicated to Woodward Academy in the first place.
 They are quickly mentored by other students and given alternatives to their behavior.
 This process has been refined over the years, but it has proven to be incredibly beneficial at enlisting students to be active in the behavioral landscape of campus.

-One of the primary tools in maintaining positive student behaviors on campus has been the 7 Levels of Intervention.
+One of the primary tools in maintaining positive student behaviors on campus has been see, offer, talk.
 It is not a secret on campus, in fact, both students and staff are trained to utilize this technique to eliminate negative behaviors.
 If you ever spend a substantial amount of time on campus, you’ll see its impact in the classroom, on the dorms, or on the practice field.

 Norms vs. Rules